mmsoni22/React-Weather-App/README.md

 # Weather App
-Creared a weather app using React library and fetch the data from openWeatherMapAPI and update user interface dynamically.
+Created a weather app using React library and fetch the data from openWeatherMapAPI and update user interface dynamically.

 ## Run locally
 Clone the project or download the zip folder and run "npm start" command.